-The 'Solare' obelisk (21.79 m), which stands in Piazza del Montecitorio, was originally erected by the pharaoh Psammetichus II (r.
+The Obelisco Solare (21.79 m), which stands in Piazza del Montecitorio, was originally erected by the pharaoh Psammetichus II (r.
 595-589 BCE) in Heliopolis.
 In 10 BCE it was moved to Rome, where it became the gnomon of a huge sundial (Horologium Divi Augusti) in the Campus Martius.

-It was unearthed in 1792 and erected in Piazza del Montecitorio, at the behest of Pope Pius VI (r.
+It was unearthed in the 16th century and in 1792 the much-repaired obelisk was erected in Piazza del Montecitorio, at the behest of Pope Pius VI (r.
 1775-99).
 A pointer was also added, as a reminder of its original role as a part of a sundial.
-The bronze sphere sports the heraldic arms of the Braschi family, to which the pope belonged.
+The bronze sphere sports the heraldic charges of the coat of arms of the Braschi family, to which the pope belonged.

 The inscriptions on the north and south faces of the base date back to the time of Augustus, while the almost unreadable inscriptions on the west and east faces were added at the behest of Pius VI.

 The Augustan inscriptions read: IMP CAESAR DIVI F / AVGVSTVS / PONTIFEX MAXIMVS / IMP XII COS XI TRIB POT XIV / AEGVPTO IN POTESTATEM / POPVLI ROMANI REDACTA / SOLI DONVM DEDIT.
 (Emperor Caesar Augustus, son of the divine Caesar, Pontifex Maximus, acclaimed Consul for the eleventh time and Tribune for the fourteenth time, upon the subjection of Egypt to the power of the Roman people, gave this as a gift to the sun.)